Help! My Puppy Hates Its Crate: What Can I Do?

 • Not addressing the root cause: If anxiety persists, it’s essential to seek help from a professional to ensure you’re addressing the problem effectively.

-In Conclusion: Be Patient and Consistent
+In Conclusion, Be Patient and Consistent

 By placing your puppy’s crate in your bedroom at night and somewhere they can see you during the day, you’re not only ensuring their comfort and security but also facilitating successful potty training and crate acclimation.